Core¶

 Description

-Sets a commmand’s embed setting for the current server.
+Sets a command’s embed setting for the current server.

 If set, this is used instead of the server default to determine whether or not to use embeds.